61 Introduction to Advanced Computational Methods

 Rarefied Gas Flows

-Detailed information about low-density or rarefied flow environments is crucial for spacecraft, spanning from design to mission operations.
-Models of such environments must be developed for various applications, including assessing orbital decay and aerodynamic heating during re-entry to the Earth’s atmosphere or atmospheric entry on other planets.
-A rarefied gas, characteristic of the Earth’s outer atmosphere near space, consists of molecules that are relatively far apart and collide infrequently.
-In these conditions, the continuum hypothesis becomes invalid, necessitating alternative flow descriptions based on statistical mechanics.
-Rarefied gas behavior typically occurs at very low pressures or high temperatures, where the mean free path of the molecules is large compared to the dimensions of the interacting body, as illustrated in the schematic below.
-The value of the Knudsen number, , helps determine if a gas is rarefied or not, i.e.,
+Detailed information on low-density or rarefied-flow environments is crucial for spacecraft, spanning design through mission operations.
+Models of such environments must be developed for various applications, including assessing orbital decay and aerodynamic heating during re-entry into Earth’s atmosphere or during atmospheric entry on other planets.
+A rarefied gas, characteristic of the Earth’s outer atmosphere near space, consists of molecules that are relatively far apart and collide infrequently compared with ordinary continuum-flow conditions.
+The continuum hypothesis can become inaccurate in these conditions, necessitating alternative flow descriptions based on statistical mechanics.
+Rarefied-gas behavior typically occurs at very low pressures or high temperatures, where the mean free path of the molecules is no longer negligible compared with the body’s characteristic dimensions, as illustrated in Figure 20.
+The value of the Knudsen number, , helps determine the degree of rarefaction, i.e.,

 Over time, if there are no external forces, the distribution of these rarefied gas molecules will settle into a predictable pattern, i.e., a form of equilibrium.
-In equilibrium, the velocities the gas molecules follow are described by the Maxwell-Boltzmann distribution, which is an idealized but realistic probability assumption, as shown in the figure below.
-This model describes how likely it is to find an individual molecule with a particular speed at a given temperature.
+In equilibrium, the velocities of gas molecules are described by the Maxwell-Boltzmann distribution, an idealized yet realistic probability distribution, as illustrated in Figure 21.
+This model describes the probability of finding an individual molecule at a given temperature with a particular speed.
 The speed most molecules have is given by

-The Boltzmann constant relates the average kinetic energy of particles in a gas to the temperature of the gas; its value is approximately Joules per Kelvin (J/K).
+The Boltzmann constant relates the average kinetic energy of particles in a gas to the gas’s temperature; its value is approximately Joules per Kelvin (J/K).
 At lower temperatures, the molecules have less energy.
-Therefore, the molecular speeds are lower and the distribution is over a smaller range.
-As the temperature of the molecules increases, the probability distribution flattens out because the molecules have greater energy at higher temperatures.
+Therefore, molecular speeds are lower, and the distribution is narrower.
+As the molecular temperature increases, the probability distribution broadens and shifts toward higher molecular speeds because the molecules have higher average kinetic energy.
 So more of the molecules, on average, are moving faster.
 The average speed of all molecules is

 and the corresponding root mean square (rms) speed, a measure of the typical speed of the molecules, is

-In thermal equilibrium, the velocities of gas molecules follow the Maxwell-Boltzmann distribution, characterized by most probable, average, and root mean square speeds.
-The distribution changes when the gas is not in equilibrium, such as when it is flowing or experiencing external forces.
-The Boltzmann equation describes how this distribution evolves and can be written as
+In thermal equilibrium, the velocities of gas molecules follow the Maxwell-Boltzmann distribution, characterized by the most probable, average, and root-mean-square speeds.
+The distribution changes when the gas is not in equilibrium, for example, when it is flowing or subjected to external forces.
+A simplified relaxation-time form of the Boltzmann equation, often called the BGK model, describes how this distribution evolves and can be written as

-Rarefied gas models are often used to predict the aerodynamics and kinetic heating generated by spacecraft during atmospheric entry, which is different from what would be predicted with a continuum model.
-An example of their application is shown below.[11]
+Rarefied-gas models are often used to predict the aerodynamics and kinetic heating generated by spacecraft during atmospheric entry, which differ from those predicted by continuum models.
+An example of their application is shown in Figure 22.[10]
 These models are essential for understanding the behavior of gases in low-density environments where traditional continuum-based descriptions of fluid dynamics are inapplicable.

-In general, rarefied gas models provide insights into the complex interactions between the gas molecules and the spacecraft, which are critical for accurately predicting aerodynamic forces, heat transfer rates, and the resulting thermal protection requirements.
-For instance, during the Mars Science Laboratory mission, rarefied gas models were employed to simulate the Martian atmosphere’s effect on the spacecraft as it descended and landed on the surface.
-Such models helped engineers design effective heat shields and aerodynamic surfaces to ensure a safe landing.
+In general, rarefied-gas models provide insights into the complex interactions between gas molecules and the spacecraft.
+These are critical for accurately predicting aerodynamic forces, heat transfer rates, and the resulting thermal protection requirements.
+For instance, during the Mars Science Laboratory mission, rarefied-gas models were used to simulate the effects of the Martian atmosphere on the spacecraft as it descended and landed.
+Such models have enabled engineers to design effective heat shields and aerodynamic surfaces, ensuring a safe landing.

 Aerospace Structures

-The Finite Element Method (FEM) is a numerical technique used extensively in engineering for analyzing structures and predicting their response to various physical forces such as aerodynamics.
+The Finite Element Method (FEM) is a widely used numerical technique in engineering for analyzing structures and predicting their response to various physical forces, including aerodynamic forces.
 It involves discretizing complex structures into smaller, discrete elements connected at nodes.
-Depending on the geometry and complexity of the problem, elements like beams, trusses, triangles, or hexahedrons are employed.
-Similar to the process of CFD, the FEM utilizes grids, such as O-grids and H-grids, which are particularly useful in areas where grid refinement is crucial, like around structural cutouts such as windows or access panels, as shown in the example below.
+Depending on the problem geometry and complexity, elements such as beams, trusses, triangles, or hexahedra are employed.
+Similar to CFD, FEM uses meshes, but the elements are usually classified by their topology, such as beam, shell, triangular, quadrilateral, tetrahedral, or hexahedral elements.
+Mesh refinement is particularly useful in areas requiring higher resolution, including around structural cutouts such as windows and access panels, as shown in Figure 23.
 This approach ensures an accurate representation of stress concentrations and stress deformation patterns.

-In practice, the FEM formulates the governing equations of the structure based on principles of energy minimization or virtual work, which is used to derive the element stiffness matrix and the system of equations to be solved.
-These equations are then solved numerically by assembling a global system of equations from contributions of individual elements, accounting for boundary conditions and applied loads.
-The versatility of the FEM enables engineers to optimize designs, assess structural integrity, and simulate real-world conditions without physical prototyping, making it indispensable in aerospace engineering for its accuracy, efficiency, and ability to handle complex geometries and different materials.
-The success in maximizing the strength-to-weight ratio of aerospace structures is mainly because of the use of the FEM in the process of design.
+In practice, the FEM formulates the governing equations of the structure based on the principles of energy minimization or virtual work, thereby deriving the element stiffness matrix and the system of equations to be solved.
+These equations are then solved numerically by assembling a global system from the contributions of individual elements, while accounting for boundary conditions and applied loads.
+The versatility of the FEM enables engineers to optimize designs, assess structural integrity, and simulate real-world conditions with fewer physical prototypes.
+This makes it indispensable in aerospace engineering because it can handle complex geometries, diverse materials, and realistic loading conditions.
+FEM has become a major tool for improving the strength-to-weight ratio of aerospace structures during the design process.

 History

-The origins of FEM can be traced back to the work done in the field of structural analysis during the 1940s.
-The work of Richard Courant in 1943 is often cited as one of the first instances where methods of FEM were employed.
-Courant used piecewise linear approximations over triangular subregions to solve torsion problems, which laid the groundwork for the method.
-The method later gained traction through the efforts of engineers and mathematicians.
-Ray Clough, a structural engineer, is credited with coining the term “finite element method” in a paper published in 1956.
-However, his significant contributions began in the late 1950s.
+The origins of FEM can be traced to work in structural analysis in the 1940s.
+Richard Courant’s 1943 work is often cited as one of the earliest instances of the Finite Element Method (FEM) being employed.
+Courant used piecewise-linear approximations over triangular subregions to solve torsion problems, thereby laying the groundwork for the method.
+The technique later gained traction through the efforts of engineers and mathematicians.
+The 1956 paper by Turner, Clough, Martin, and Topp on the stiffness and deflection analysis of complex structures was a foundational contribution to what became the finite element method.
+Ray Clough, a structural engineer, is generally credited with introducing the term “finite element method” in his 1960 paper on plane-stress analysis.
 Along with John Argyris and other researchers, the method was extended for more complex structural analysis problems.

-FEM was extended beyond structural mechanics to other fields like heat transfer, fluid mechanics, and electromagnetics.
-The development of general-purpose FEM software, such as NASTRAN (NASA Structural Analysis), also began in this era, and it became one of the most widely used FEM tools in aerospace engineering.
+FEM was extended beyond structural mechanics into other fields such as heat transfer, fluid mechanics, and electromagnetics.
+The development of general-purpose FEM software, such as NASTRAN (NASA Structural Analysis), also began in this era and has since become one of the most widely used FEM tools in aerospace engineering.
 The method continued to evolve, improving theoretical understanding and computational techniques.
-Commercial FEM software packages like ANSYS, ABAQUS, and others emerged and gained popularity across various engineering disciplines.
+Commercial FEM software packages, such as ANSYS and ABAQUS, emerged and gained popularity across various engineering disciplines.

 However, there are many other types of FEM, including research codes developed at universities.
-The overarching objective of the FEM is to include efficient algorithms to handle large-scale problems, which inevitably means the use of different methods that are optimized for various types of analyses.
+The overarching objective of the FEM is to incorporate efficient algorithms for large-scale problems, which inevitably requires methods optimized for various types of analyses.
 Today, FEM methods use parallel processing and advanced numerical techniques to enhance computational efficiency.
-Many can handle linear and nonlinear problems, dynamic analysis, thermal analysis, and more.
+Many can handle linear and nonlinear problems, as well as dynamic analysis, thermal analysis, and other complex tasks.

 General Approach